 Canada’s pathways to net-zero by 2050

-The Net-Zero Advisory Body, NZAB, is an independent group of experts mandated to engage with Canadians and give advice on how Canada can achieve its goal of net-zero greenhouse gas emissions by 2050.
+The Net-Zero Advisory Body, NZAB, is a group of experts mandated to engage with Canadians and give independent advice on how Canada can achieve its goal of net-zero greenhouse gas emissions by 2050.

 10 values and principles that we believe are essential to developing the most likely pathways for Canada to achieve net-zero by 2050.